richmedina/vot-dev/README.md

 \
 **1. Single-pair processing with all default settings:**
 ```
-import calculateVOT
+from calculateVOT import *

 calculateVOT("S01_map-task.wav", "S01_map-task.TextGrid")
 ```

 Note that you first need to import the program.
-For this execution, the program will default to (1) all voiceless (singleton and geminate) stops, (2) the `output/` directory, (3) no padding to the start and end boundaries for the stop segments, and (4) channel 1 of the audio for all speakers identified in the TextGrid.
+For this execution, the program will default to (1) all voiceless (singleton and geminate) stops, (2) the `output/` directory, (3) no padding to the start and end boundaries for the stop segments, and (4) channel `1` of the audio for all speakers identified in the TextGrid.

 \
 **2.1.
 Single-pair processing with specific stops:**